How exactly do you say nice to meet you in Italian?

 Lieta di conoscerla

-Pleased to meet you (formal, female)
+Pleased to meet you (formal, feminine)

 Literally: Glad to know you